 Mother nature knows best!
 Which she proved once again with AlgaeCal, which contains the proper proportions of nutrients to that of healthy bone.

 You see, you need 13 minerals for healthy, youthful bones, and a few vitamins too.
-That’s why AlgaeCal Plus and Strontium Boost provide a multi-nutrient solution to a multi-nutrient problem.
+That’s why AlgaeCal Plus and Strontium Boost provide a multi-nutrient approach to a multi-nutrient problem.
 Not only do you get all 13 minerals naturally found in your bone- like magnesium, boron, and strontium- but you get added vitamins C, D3, and K2-7.
 Each AlgaeCal Plus capsule provides these nutrients in amounts similar to that of healthy bone.
-And Strontium Boost accelerates AlgaeCal Plus’s bone-building, which has been shown to triple bone growth and build bone in half the time compared to AlgaeCal Plus alone.
+And Strontium Boost accelerates AlgaeCal Plus’s bone-building even further!

 6. Chicken Feet